Hypoxia (medicine): Epidemiology

-Hypoxia due to underdeveloped lung function is a common complication of premature birth.
-In the United States, intrauterine hypoxia and birth asphyxia were listed together as the tenth leading cause of neonatal death.
+Hypoxia related to underdeveloped lung function is also a frequent complication of premature birth.
+In preterm infants, incomplete maturation of the alveoli and insufficient production of surfactant can lead to respiratory distress syndrome, resulting in systemic oxygen deprivation.
+In the United States, intrauterine hypoxia and birth asphyxia together were ranked as the tenth leading cause of infant mortality in recent national statistics.